andrew-1/toy-sonos-web-controller/README.md

 Install the requirements.
 Run the server.

-On a mac or linux terminal this would be:
+On a mac or linux machine with python3.9 & node 16 installed this would be:
 ```
 git clone https://github.com/andrew-1/toy-sonos-web-controller.git toy-sonos-web-controller
 cd toy-sonos-web-controller/frontend